tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 An on-path adversary can create reflection attacks against third parties because a DTLS peer has no means to distinguish a genuine address update event (for example, due to a NAT rebinding) from one that is malicious.
 This attack is of particular concern when the request is small and the response large.
-See {{peer-address-update}} for the strategy to ensure that the new peer address is able to receive and process DTLS records.
+See {{peer-address-update}} for more on address updates.

 Additionally, an attacker able to observe the data traffic exchanged between two DTLS peers is able to replay datagrams with modified IP address/port numbers.